 Bands/Musical Talent/Synthetic Musical Talent

-Hide Beginning in 2012, Groove released four dolls based on the Japanese singer Hide.
-Hide passed away in 1998 so these are based on his past concert/music video looks.
-Four different dolls were released Hide Rocket Dive version, Hide Doubt standard and limited versions as well as hide Psyence version, hide ~20 memorial version~ and hide ~Tell Me!~ Version.
+hide Beginning in 2012, Groove released four dolls based on the Japanese singer hide.
+Hide passed away in 1998 so the dolls are all based on his past concert/music video looks.
+Six different dolls were released including hide Rocket Dive version, hide Doubt standard and limited versions as well as hide Psyence version, hide ~20 memorial version~ and hide ~Tell Me!~ Version.

-Taeyang Hide Doubt LE Version Taeyang Hide Psyence
+Taeyang hide Doubt Limited Version Taeyang hide Psyence Version

 Nightmare In 2013, Groove collaborated with the Japanese Visual Kei band Nightmare to release a series of dolls based on members of the band.
 Four Taeyang dolls were produced to represent band members Sakito, Ni-ya, Ruka and Hitsugi and an Isul was used for the lead singer Yomi.

 Taeyang Sakito, Taeyang Ni-ya, Isul Yomi, Taeyang Ruka & Taeyang Hitsugi

 Seikima-II In 2011, Groove released a limited edition set of dolls based on the members of the band Seikima-II.
 Taeyangs Demon Kogure, Xenon Ishikawa, Sgt.
 Luke Takamura III, Raiden Yuzawa & Jail O’Hashi were a part of this set.

 Demon Kogure Xenon Ishikawa Sgt.
 Luke Takamura III